· Wedding planning · 4 min read

-What’s the Difference Between a Micro Wedding, Mini Wedding, Small Wedding, Intimate Wedding, and an Elopement?
-What ab out a standard wedding size, XL, Galatic?
+What’s the difference Between a Micro Wedding, Mini Wedding, Small Wedding, Intimate Wedding, an Elopement?
+What about a standard wedding size, XL, Galatic?

 So here’s my no-nonsense, possibly unhelpful, but definitely accurate guide to the different types and sizes of small-ish weddings: